2019-Fall-Cohort/university-clinic-hospital-bee-squad/README.md

         +Salary
         +Whether or not they have been paid
     - there are 4 classes of employees
-        +Doctors are paid $90k and will further require a user input for Specialty +Nurses are paid $50k and will further require a user input for Number Of Patients in their care +Receptionists are paid $45k and will further require a user input for whether or not they are on the phone +Janitors are paid $40k and will further require a user input for whether or not they are sweeping
+        +Doctors are paid $90k and will require further user input for Specialty +Nurses are paid $50k and will require further user input for Number Of Patients in their care +Receptionists are paid $45k and will require further user input for whether or not they are on the phone +Janitors are paid $40k and will require further user input for whether or not they are sweeping
 - A PatientGroup will be initiated with 3 default patients.
+    - The user will have the option to add more patients
-    - each patient, both default and user added, will start with a Blood Level of 20 and a Health Level of 10
+    - Each patient, both default and user added, will start with a Blood Level of 20 and a Health Level of 10

 ### Functions
 With the guidance of on-screen prompts, the user will have the ability to